 3. Surface mount.

-3.1 Set the circuit board on the lab bench, and rest the component on its pads to verify that it fits.
+3.1 Set the circuit board on the lab bench, and rest the component on its pads to verify that its footprint matches that of the solder pads.

-3.2 Clean the pads on the circuit board and the feet of the chip with a kimwipe soaked in isopropanol.
+3.2 Clean the pads on the circuit board and the feet of the chip with a Kimwipe soaked in isopropanol.

 3.3 Apply a small amount of flux to each pad on the board and to each foot on the chip, or verify that the solder wire has a flux core.

-3.4 Heat each pad individually, and apply a very small amount of solder to each one to “tin” it.
+3.4 Heat each pad individually, and apply a very small amount of solder to each one.
+This process is called “tinning” and helps the solder adhere to both sides of the joint.

 3.5 Set the chip back on the board in its final configuration.